Soil type means different things to different people.

 In general, the #1 most important feature of any soil type is that they provide good drainage.

-The number one most important thing about soils, is that vines want good drainage.
-Vines don’t like to get their feet wet.
+The number one most important quality about soils, is that vines want good drainage.
+They really don’t like to get their feet wet.

-Soils with good drainage helps to increase the grape quality and more importantly the resilience of the vine during droughts.
-How?
-By forcing the roots to grow further and deeper – like waay down into the soil – the roots have access to tiny amounts of water during dry spells.
-As there are more root tentacles piercing the subsoil, they pick up more trace elements and nutrients along the way.
+By forcing the roots to grow further and deeper – like waay down into the soil.
+It’s here where the roots have access to tiny amounts of water during dry spells.
+Moreover, as there are more root tentacles piercing the subsoil, they pick up more trace elements and nutrients along the way.

-Old World Vineyards are not allowed to irrigate except under special allowances.
-This means that the soil type is far more important in Old World Vineyards than in New World vineyards where you are allowed to irrigate.
+Choosing the right soil type is far more important in Old World vineyards because they are not allowed to irrigate.

 ‘Old World’ vineyards refers to the wine regions of all of Europe.
 New World vineyards are those areas developed as a result of European colonization.

 Generally, Old World producers are not allowed to irrigate the vines.
-This is a great advantage for mother earth as vineyards are planted in places where they get enough rainfall naturally.
+This is a great advantage for mother earth as European vineyards are planted in places where they get enough rainfall throughout the growing season naturally.

 Yet, not only is this a much more sustainable approach to agriculture, it has a fantastic effect on wine grape quality.